The Patient Bill of Rights: Your Right to Respect and Good Care

 - Healthcare coverage must be affordable

-- People who are particularly vulnerable deserve extra help
+- People who are in need deserve extra help

 - Health insurers should use their premiums to pay a reasonable portion of the cost of care

-- People should be encouraged to participate in the clinical trials that result in new medications and better approaches to illnesses
+- People should be encouraged to take part in clinical trials that may result in new medicines and treatments

 The Right to Information About Quality

-You must be able to receive accurate, easy-to-understand information about health plans, healthcare professionals, and hospitals and clinics so that you can choose your care wisely.
+You must be able to receive accurate, easy-to-understand information about health plans, healthcare professionals, and hospitals and clinics.
+It can help you choose your care wisely.

 That means that you should:

-- Have the details of your health plan spelled out clearly and precisely
+- Have all the details about your health plan

-- Be able to quickly learn about the education, licensure, experience, and any bad marks on the professional records of doctors and others healthcare providers
+- Be able to quickly learn about the education, license, experience, and any concerns about the records of doctors and other care providers

-- Be able to quickly acquire a variety of statistics on hospitals and clinics, including how often certain procedures have been performed there, comparisons between them and other institutions, and how to lodge complaints against them
+- Be able to access statistics on hospitals and clinics, such as how often they do certain procedures, how they compare to other institutions, and how to file complaints against them

 The Right to Choose a Healthcare Provider

-All health plans must offer you a wide enough range of coverage options so that you don't have to wait for any services you need.
+All health plans must offer you a wide range of coverage options so you don't have to wait for needed services.
 Women must have a choice of gynecological and obstetrical professionals, and anyone who needs the services of a specialist must be able to get them.
-If plans do not fulfill these basic provisions, you have the right to seek care outside of the plan at no additional cost.
+If plans do not provide these, then you have the right to seek care outside of the plan at no additional cost.

-Furthermore, if you have a chronic or disabling condition and your health plan terminates your provider's contract, you may be able to continuing seeing your provider for up to 90 days, unless the termination is for a cause.
+If you have a chronic or disabling condition and your health plan terminates your provider's contract, you may be able to keep seeing your provider for up to 90 days, unless the termination is for a cause.
 If you are in the second or third trimester of pregnancy, you may continue seeing your OB/GYN until the end of your postpartum care.

 The Right to Emergency Services

-You should not need permission ahead of time to use emergency services if you have symptoms that a "prudent layperson"—meaning a reasonable person—would consider an emergency.
-While this stipulation may seem somewhat unclear, it is meant to prevent people from using the convenience of emergency rooms rather than scheduling appointments in a doctor’s office.
-This right also protects patients by ensuring they aren't held back from using emergency services by health plans attempting to save money.
+You should not need permission to use emergency services if you have symptoms that a reasonable person would consider an emergency.
+This is meant to prevent people from using emergency rooms instead of scheduling appointments in a doctor’s office.
+This right also protects patients by making sure they aren't held back from using emergency services by health plans trying to save money.

-Health plans should tell you where emergency services near you are located, and what you will be expected to pay when you use them.
-Keep in mind that health plans may have higher copays using the emergency room regardless of the reason.
-You should not be penalized if the nearest facilities available to you during an emergency are not in your network.
+Health plans should tell you where emergency services near you are located.
+You should also be told what you will be expected to pay when you use them.
+Keep in mind that health plans may have higher copays for using an emergency room.
+You should not be penalized if the nearest emergency facilities are not in your network.
 And people who work in emergency departments should get in touch with your health plan as soon as possible.

-One of the best ways to avoid having to use the emergency room is to make regular appointments when advised by your doctor.
+Making regular appointments with your doctor is one of the best ways to avoid having to use the emergency room.
 This may mean follow-up care, or lab or screening tests.
 The more control you take over your healthcare, the more it frees up emergency rooms for actual emergencies.
 If you have trouble taking time off from work, look for a provider with extended or weekend hours.

-However, if you have good reason to think you are in trouble and shouldn't wait to see a doctor, you must be permitted to use emergency services.
+However, if you think you are in trouble and shouldn't wait to see a doctor, you must be allowed to use emergency services.

 The Right to Make Decisions

-You must be given all the information you need to make decisions about your healthcare.
-No one else can make those decisions for you—except under the following conditions:
+You must be given all the information you need to make decisions about your care.
+The only time someone can make those decisions for you is when you are:

-- If you are unable to make decisions (due to physical or mental health reasons) and you have legally handed over that right to a designated family member or friend (health care proxy)
+- Unable to make decisions (due to physical or mental health reasons) and you have legally handed over that right to a health care proxy

-- If you are the responsibility of a person assigned to you by a court
+- The responsibility of a person assigned to you by a court

-Doctors and other healthcare professionals may recommend a particular course of action, but you must be informed of all other options and be given the opportunity to carefully consider those options before proceeding.
+Doctors and other healthcare providers may suggest a particular care plan.
+You must be told about all the options and be given a chance to consider them before moving forward.

 You have the right to refuse treatment.
-To make sure you can exercise that right, it is best to spell out ahead of time what kinds of treatments you want or don't want in case you become extremely ill and are unable to speak for yourself.
+Talk to your providers about which treatments you want or don't want.
+It will help your doctor if you become very sick and can't speak for yourself.
 A living will is one way to do that.
-For more information on living wills and related topics, see the article in this series entitled End of Life Care.
+For more information, see the article in this series entitled End of Life Care.

 The Right to Respect

-You must be treated with respect and good manners, and may not be discriminated against for any reason, including sex, age, race, national origin, religion, sexual orientation, or disability.
+You must be treated with respect and good manners.
+You may not be discriminated against for any reason, such as sex, age, race, national origin, religion, sexual orientation, or disability.

-Doctors should see you as soon as possible, and not keep you waiting any longer than is necessary.
-Once they see you, they should attempt to give you all the time you need to understand your diagnoses and explain your treatment options.
+Doctors should see you as soon as possible.
+You should not be kept waiting any longer than needed.
+After you are seen, you should be given time to understand your condition and treatment options.

-You must, in turn, treat healthcare professionals appropriately, and do what you can to promote mutual respect.
+You must also treat healthcare providers appropriately and do what you can to promote mutual respect.

 The Right to Confidentiality

-Healthcare professionals, insurers, and suppliers may not discuss your health history with employers or anyone else unless you give them permission to, except if the exchange of information is necessary for your care, and in some cases where the law or public health are concerned.
-For more information on your rights to privacy, see the article in this series entitled HIPAA: Your Right to Health Care and Privacy.
+Healthcare professionals, insurers, and suppliers may not discuss your health history with employers or anyone else unless you give them permission.
+The only exception is when an exchange of information is needed for your care, or where the law or public health are concerned.
+For more information, see the article in this series entitled HIPAA: Your Right to Health Care and Privacy.

-You have the right to access any and all of your healthcare records.
-This gives you the responsibility to know what is in those records, and to find out if anyone has had unauthorized access to them.
+You have the right to access any and all of your health records.
+You are responsible for knowing what is in those records.
+You can also find out if anyone has had unauthorized access to them.

 The Right to Complain

-You have the right to report and seek quick resolutions to any problems you have with your healthcare.
+You have the right to report and seek resolution to any problems you have with your healthcare.
 Matters that might be of concern to you include billing, denied treatment, waiting times, how you have been treated, and lack of services.

-All health plans, providers, and related institutions should have internal systems in place to handle both complaints and appeals.
-The process for these should be easy to understand and participate in, and all rules should be made known to you.
+All health plans, providers, and related institutions should have internal systems in place to handle complaints and appeals.
+The process for these should be easy to understand and take part in.
+All rules should be made known to you.

 If you need external help, you can turn to state licensing agents and other protective agencies set up by each state.

-These include eating healthfully, making an effort to quit bad habits such as smoking, taking an active interest in your doctors’ opinions and advise, carrying out treatments on which you and your doctors have agreed (including taking medications responsibly), and telling your doctors what they need to know.
+The Patients' Bill of Rights also lists things you should do to help improve the quality of your care and the relationships you have with healthcare providers.
+These include eating healthfully, trying to quit bad habits like smoking, taking an active interest in your care, having the treatments that you and your doctors have agreed on, and telling your doctors what they need to know.

-Other responsibilities include taking care not to spread disease, showing respect for health workers, taking time to understand your health plans, doing the best you can to pay your bills, reporting fraud if you witness it, and following the rules and regulations governing your health plan.
+Other responsibilities include taking care not to spread disease, showing respect for health workers, taking time to understand your health plans, doing the best you can to pay your bills, reporting fraud when you see it, and following the rules and regulations governing your health plan.

 US Department of Health & Human Services

-Patient's bill of rights.
+The patient bill of rights.
 American Cancer Society website.
-Available at: http://www.cancer.org/Treatment/FindingandPayingforTreatment/UnderstandingFinancialandLegalMatters/patients-bill-of-rights.
-Updated May 24, 2016.
-Accessed July 15, 2016.
+Available at: https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-financial-and-legal-matters/patients-bill-of-rights.html.
+Accessed October 19, 2021.